Some things in life will make you sit back and take stock of everything.

 Which is why Life Insurance makes sense.

-As this article is specifically for people who have been in car crashes (sorry to hear it – I hope you’re doing okay!), we’ll work on that caveat.
+This article is specifically for people who have been in car crashes.
+(I’m sorry to hear that—I hope you’re doing okay!).

-The cost of Life Insurance is determined by an underwriter.
-That might sound like a boring bit of information, but it’s essential to know before I get into costs.
-So, underwriting is a mix of maths and science performed by perpetually-bored people in the dungeons of Life Insurance buildings.
+So, underwriting is a mix of math and science performed by perpetually bored people in the dungeons of Life Insurance buildings.

-They do the maths to determine the risk of you dying – which, in turn, means the insurer would actually have to pay out on your claim.
+They do the math to determine the risk of your dying, which, in turn, reflects the chance the insurer would actually have to pay out on your claim.

 The higher your chance of dying, the higher the cost of your insurance.